 When we talk about transportation, undoubtedly, Japan is a leader.
 Bullet trains run across the country and connect faraway lands in impressively punctual opulence.
-Such civilized transportation system in Japan makes it an easy and marvellous country to travel.
+Such a civilized transportation system in Japan makes it an easy and marvelous country to travel to.
 With the advancement in road construction, more convenient and efficient transportation options are available.
-Taxis, bicycles, public buses are the most common vehicles for tourists to take.
+Taxis, bicycles, and public buses are the most common vehicles for tourists to take.
 In some of the developed and modern Chinese cities, light rail and Maglev trains can be considered good options to get around the city.

 All About Experiences in Japan